 As part of the movement toward sustainability, designers and builders continue to look for new and effective ways to go green.
 From reducing environmental footprints to creating more energy-efficient establishments, McNICHOLS has partnered on several projects that seek to design with the environment in mind.
-Below, we’re sharing some of the creative applications that use specialty metals sustainably!
+Below, we’re sharing some creative sustainable Specialty Metal applications.

 In a piece called "Turbulent Shade," a multitude of Perforated Metal panels were attached to sliding grommets on this Arizona City Hall’s exterior.
 As the Stainless Steel sheets float in the wind, this curtain wall functions as a sunshade to reduce solar heat gain.
 As a result, less energy is needed to cool the building from the Southwest sun rays—helping the building earn a LEED Gold certification.